Printmaking / Book Arts

 Call me old fashioned, but I still like to use paper.
 I love the look, feel, and smell of paper.
 The widely varying textures, compositions, qualities, colors, and weights provide unlimited possibilities for artistic expression.
 Paper is the fundamental material I use as a printmaker and book artist at CASP.
 At the studio you’ll find me tearing, inking, gluing, folding, cutting, or otherwise communing with paper.

-I typically use traditional media for my art, and sometimes digital, to give a visual voice to artistic themes.
+I use traditional media for my art, and sometimes digital, to give a visual voice to artistic themes.
 I endeavor to work on meaningful projects in which I am emotionally connected, and I am deeply inspired by the people in my life, especially by my family and friends.
-I think art is a powerful tool to bring people together.
+Art is a powerful tool to bring people together.
 I enjoy working on collaborative projects with other artists and members of the community.

 For more information, visit Paloma Lucas' website.